Creating, Financing and

 We added a bunch of rewards, from extra fine art prints, a

-special edition of the book, to a T-shirt.
+special edition of the book, hand drawn sketches, and T-shirts.

 Remember Kickstarter takes approximately a 10% fee for their